-Call (716) 878-4500 to schedule an appointment.
+Use the Bengal Success Portal to schedule an Intake appointment.
 At this meeting they will discuss with you how your disability impacts you academically, as well as learn about accommodations and services you have used in the past.
 SAS staff will review your documentation of disability.

 Preferrably send the documentation before the meeting.
 After making your appointment through the Bengal Success Portal, you will be sent a link to a questionnaire which includes a place to upload your documentation.
-You may also send your documentation by fax: 716-878-3804 or email.
+You may also send your documentation to SAS@BuffaloState.edu.
 This documentation may come from several different formats and come from various sources depending on your individual diagnoses.
 Many students who received disability related accommodations in high school obtain the information directly from their high school psychologist or counselors.
 Please note that while I.E.P. and 504 plans can be very helpful in establishing the types of accommodations you have been provided in the past, they may not provide in depth information regarding your disability.